CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 Concentration - :math:`C(t, D)`
 ===============================

-The estimate of the concentration of virus-laden particules in a given room is based on a two-box exposure model:
+The estimate of the concentration of virus-laden particles in a given room is based on a two-box exposure model:
 * Box 1 - long-range exposure: also known as the *background* concentration, corresponds to the exposure of airborne virions where the susceptible (exposed) host is more than 2 m away from the infected host, considering the result of a mass balance equation between the emission rate of the infected host and the removal rates of the environmental/virological characteristics.